-Tensioner A system of devices installed on a floating offshore drilling rig to maintain a constant tension on the riser pipe, despite any vertical motion made by the rig.
-The guidelines must also be tensioned, so a separate tensioner system is provided for them.
+A system of devices installed on a floating offshore drilling rig to maintain a constant tension on the riser pipe, despite Tensioner any vertical motion made by the rig.
+The guidelines must also be tensioned, so a separate tensioner system is provided tongs.
+Modern top drives combine the elevator, the tongs, the swivel, and the hook.
+Even though the rotary table assembly is not used to rotate the drill stem and bit, the top-drive system retains it to provide a place to set the slips to suspend the drill stem when drilling stops.